This Tip describes the steps in designing call center training, beginning with a needs assessment and curriculum design decisions.

 Once these questions were answered, we discussed the best way to order the training program.

-We decided to teach as much policy and program information as possible before it would be necessary for the new employees to learn how to access and use the specialized software.
+We decided to teach as much policy and program information as possible first.
+Then we would teach the new employees how to access and use the specialized software.

-The first modules would concern content that was the easiest to handle, the most likely to be familiar to the new employees, and would not require learning and using any software programs.
+The first modules would concern content that was the easiest to handle and the most likely to be familiar to the new employees.
+This would not require learning or using any software programs.

 We developed the list of topics for each training day and then created each day’s learning goals.
 The goals identified what the employees would learn and why that would be important to them in their new jobs.

-We wrote the learning objectives, taking care to clarify that the desired level of learning for each objective would have to be at least application- and in some cases, analysis.
+We wrote the learning objectives where the desired level of learning for each objective would be application- and in some cases, analysis.

-Two days were devoted to shadowing a seasoned call center employee.
+We devoted two days to shadowing a seasoned call center employee.

-Three days were devoted to handling calls under the guidance of the seasoned call center employees.
+We devoted three days to handling calls under the guidance of the seasoned call center employees.

 After that, Barb and Laurie would provide coaching and additional on-the-job-training.